vladyslav-yavorskyi/cooperative-react-yjs/README.md

 ## Introduction

-The Cooperative React Playground App is designed to provide a collaborative platform where users can create and manipulate boxes in a virtual playground.
+The CollaboraBox is designed to provide a collaborative platform where users can create and manipulate boxes in a virtual playground.
 It leverages Yjs for real-time collaboration and synchronization.

 ## Features